 At the far end of the walkway is the square for Il Mercato, Civitavecchia’s traditional market.
 It’s fun to wander through local markets to see what appeals to the locals.

-Besides, you can usually find a local flavor to try.
+As with most local markets, you can usually find something new to try.
 We purchased a variety of new-to-us cheeses to snack on, then went off in search of the fish market that our desk clerk had recommended.
 He forgot to mention that they are only open in the mornings.
-By the time we got there, they were already closing up, but a few stalls were still doing a brisk business to late comers.
+By the time we got there, they were already closing up, but a few stalls were still doing a brisk business to latecomers.

 4. Chiesa della Stella